eolesinski/poliscipy/docs/contributing.md

 {: .important }
 > All the documentation for PoliSciPy is located in the `docs/` directory.

-*Note:* All the documentation for PoliSciPy is located in the `docs/` directory.

 ---

 ## Code of Conduct